The Best Menstrual Cup for Effortless, Leak-Free Periods

 Keep in mind that Casco Cup is not a form of birth control nor STI prevention.
 In other words, it should never be worn during intercourse.
 Of course, you can have sex on your period but always remove your menstrual cup first.

-How Do I Remove a Menstrual Cup?
+How Do You Remove a Menstrual Cup?

 Time to take it out?
 Removing it will become second nature over time.
 If you've never done it before, follow these steps for an effortless experience: